 Losar is an important holiday for Tibetan Buddhists and that is happily celebrated in various parts of India.
 Practitioners dress up well, visit their families, and go to temples to bring offerings.

-Sikhism originates in Punjab, and it is one of the youngest religions in the world.
-Sikhism believes that there is one creator that must be worshipped, that humankind is all equal, and that every practitioner has to engage in selfless service.
+Sikhism originates in the state of Punjab and is one of the youngest religions in the world.
+The main beliefs of Sikhism include that there is one creator, that humankind is equal, and that every practitioner has to engage in selfless service.

 Concept of God

 All these beliefs are based on the teachings of Guru Nanak.
 Guru Nanak taught that God is shapeless, timeless, and invisible, and it is known as Ik Onkar, the One Supreme Reality.
 Sikhs call their god Waheguru, a name composed of three different words: vāhe (wondrous), gu (darkness), rū (light).